• Skip to primary navigation

 6. Slowly mix in wet and dry ingredient bowls into the butter and egg mixture.
 While the mixer is on low, pour ½ of the dry flour mix and ½ of the wet buttermilk mix to the butter mixture until combined.
 Then repeat until all incorporated.

-7. Scoop into cupcake pan until ⅔ filled.
+7. Scoop into cupcake pan until 2/3 filled.
 This cake batter will rise pretty high.
 Try not to fill to the brim.

 8. Bake for about 15-20minutes or until the centers are springy to the touch and a toothpick comes out clean.
 Place on a cooling rack for 10 minutes before removing from pan.
 Let the cupcakes cool completely before adding the frosting or the frosting will melt off.

-For the Cream Cheese Frosting:
+Cream Cheese Frosting:

 1. Cream the butter until light and airy.
 Add the room temperature cream cheese.
 Add vanilla and a pinch of salt.
 Whip until creamy together.

 2. Add the powdered sugar one cup at a time.
 Mix until combined.
 If you’re wanting a stronger frosting, keep adding more sifted powdered sugar until stiff.
-If you want a softer frosting add in milk 1 tablespoon at a time.
+If you want a softer frosting add in milk 1 tbsp at a time.

 lined up red velvet cupcakes